Updated September 2019

 Trade connections, refers to connections built up between an employee and the employer’s trading partners, i.e. customers.
 In appropriate cases this can also extend to potential customers.

-The reference to “customer connection” is a reference to the personal knowledge or influence over customers that an employee has, such as to enable him to take advantage of this trade connection if he were to be permitted to compete.
+The reference to “customer connection” is a reference to either/or the personal knowledge or influence over customers that an employee has, such as to enable him to take advantage of this trade connection if he were to be permitted to compete.
 Clearly, where an employee has dealt directly with a particular customer over a period of time, he will have gained knowledge and potentially some influence over the customer who has come to rely upon the individual employee to meet the customer’s needs, rather than the employer as a whole.
 In many cases, this relationship will have been nurtured by use of the employer’s resources, such as an entertainment or marketing budget.

-On the other hand, a sales director or manager may have less direct contact with customers but will still have extensive knowledge of them.
+On the other hand, a sales director of manager may have less direct contact with customers but will still have extensive knowledge of them.
 Where the identity of customers is unknown or undocumented (e.g. in the case of hairdressers) this may, of itself, justify the use of a non-competition covenant rather than the less draconian non-solicitation or non-dealing covenants, which would plainly be ineffective.

 Stability of the Workforce